opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/network_configurations/why_cant_an_eip_be_pinged.rst

    **iptables -L**

-   If the command output shown in `Figure 2 <#enustopic0105130172fig7244357113416>`__ is displayed, there is no ICMP rule blocking the ping operations.
+   If the command output shown in Figure 2 is displayed, there is no ICMP rule blocking the ping operations.

    .. figure:: /_static/images/en-us_image_0250117342.png
       :alt: Click to enlarge